Teacher well-being

 Physical wellbeing tools are equally important.
 Keep a refillable water bottle on your desk; dehydration significantly impacts concentration and mood.
 Consider a standing desk converter for your planning periods, as alternating between sitting and standing reduces back pain and increases energy levels.
 Some teachers swear by acupressure mats, which they use for five minutes during lunch to release tension from hours of standing.

 Digital boundaries protect your wellbeing outside school hours.
 Tools like email scheduling allow you to write parent communications when convenient but send them during appropriate hours.
 The "Focus" mode on smartphones can silence work notifications after 6pm, creating essential recovery time.
-Many academies now encourage staff to include wellbeing boundaries in their email signatures, normalising the practise of not responding immediately to non-urgent messages.
+Many academies now encourage staff to include wellbeing boundaries in their email signatures, normalising the practice of not responding immediately to non-urgent messages.

 Early signs of teacher burnout include feeling emotionally drained after work, dreading Monday mornings, increased irritability with students or colleagues, and physical symptoms like headaches or sleep problems.
 Teachers should also watch for decreased empathy towards students and a growing sense of cynicism about their job.
 Recognising these warning signs early allows for proactive intervention before wellbeing becomes severely compromised.